Azure/azure-sdk-for-js/documentation/Bundling.md

 npm install --save-dev typescript
 ```

-Now, let's create a very basic [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file to configure TypeScript.
+Next, let's create a very basic [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file to configure TypeScript.
 If you've already configured TypeScript, you can skip this step.
 Save the following `tsconfig.json` file next to your `package.json` file you created earlier:

 ```json
 {